 Instructions

 - Place the trotters in a large mixing bowl and cover with cold water.
-Add vinegar and juice from the lime, then scrub the pigs feet with salt and the lime, making sure to clean between the toes.
-Use a butter knife to scrape off any excess hair or dirt.
-Then, discard the water, rinse, and place them in the slow cooker.
+Add vinegar, then scrub the pigs feet with salt and a scrub brush, making sure to clean between the toes.
+Use a butter knife to scrape off any excess hair, if desired.
+Then, discard the water, rinse, and place pigs feet in the slow cooker.

 - Add the Sazon, chicken bouillon, soul food seasoning, red chili flakes, smoked paprika, and Worcestershire sauce to the slow cooker.
 Mix well to coat the pigs feet evenly.

-- Slice the onion, bell pepper, jalapeno, and garlic, then add them to the slow cooker.
+- Slice the onion, bell pepper, garlic, and jalapeno (if using).
+Then, add them to the slow cooker.

-- Pour in 4 cups of water, cover, and cook on high for 4-5 hours (or low for 6-8 hours) until the pigs feet are tender and falling off the bone.
+- Pour in 4 cups of water, cover, and cook on high for 4-5 hours (or low for 6-8 hours) until the pigs feet are tender, but not falling off the bone.
+They should be tender, but not falling off the bone or knuckle when done.
+If the skin breaks away and you can cut it with a fork, they're done.

 - Remove the pigs feet from the slow cooker and serve with your favorite sides.